-We are a full service flooring contractor with the ability to take the job from start to finish.
+We are a full-service hardwood flooring contractor in Portland, OR, with the ability to take the job from start to finish.
 Here’s some of the Hardwood Flooring Services we Offer:

 Almost every flooring remodel starts with demolition.
 We have safe practices of removal and disposal of existing flooring.
 Trash generated gets put directly into a hauling trailer and the job site is left as safe and neat as can be during such work.